zer0cache/matic-docs/docs/integrate/quickstart.md

 ---
 id: quickstart
-title: Integrate with Matic
+title: Integrate with Polygon
-description: Build your next blockchain app on Matic.
+description: Build your next blockchain app on Polygon.
 keywords:
   - docs
   - matic
 image: https://matic.network/banners/matic-network-16x9.png
 ---

-Matic Network is a scaling solution for public blockchains.
-Matic supports all existing Ethereum tooling along with faster and cheaper transactions.
+Polygon is a scaling solution for public blockchains.
+Polygon supports all existing Ethereum tooling along with faster and cheaper transactions.

-If you are looking to integrate with Matic Network, you have come to the right place.
+If you are looking to integrate with Polygon, you have come to the right place.
 If you are one of either:

 - a blockchain wallet,
 - meta-transaction provider,